 CI/CD for Design: Catching AI Slop Before It Ships

 You lint your code.
 You type-check your code.
 You test your code.
-But you ship your design unchecked.
-Every pull request could introduce AI-generated visual defaults and you wouldn't know until someone looks at the page and says "this looks generic."
-Sailop's CI/CD integration changes that.
+Then you ship your design unchecked.
+A pull request adds a hero with bg-blue-500 buttons, Inter, and transition-all duration-300, every test goes green, and nobody notices until a designer opens the page and mutters "this looks generic."
+Sailop's CI integration closes that gap: it fails the build the same way a broken test does.

 The Gap in Your Pipeline